adityachaudhary99/dataengineering-real-estate-analysis-project/README.md

 **Local to AWS Dag**
   - Downloads the dataset file in the csv format.
 This task runs by a bash script, which downloads the data.
-  - Next the data is pre-processed using pyspark(changing column names, data types, etc) and saves it locally in the form of parquet file.
   - This file is then uploaded to project Cloud Storage(Data Lake).
-  - Last task triggers the <code>gcs_to_bq_dag</code> so that it runs right after the data has been loaded to project Cloud Storage.

 ## 4. Run the DAGs
-In the screenshot below:
 * run the `local_to_aws_dag` in the airflow UI after setting up airflow.

 ## 5. Snowflake